wcjeremy/REACH-Mastermind-Game/README.md

 ## Features

--User Interface: Simple command-line interface for easy interaction and accessibility.
+User Interface: Simple command-line interface for easy interaction and accessibility.
- -Ability to guess the combinations of 4 numbers -Ability to view the history of guesses and their feedback -The number of guesses remaining is displayed
+Ability to guess the combinations of 4 numbers
+Ability to view the history of guesses and their feedback The number of guesses remaining is displayed
--Random Number Generation: The game uses the Random Number Generator API to create the secret number combinations.
+Random Number Generation: The game uses the Random Number Generator API to create the secret number combinations.
--Language and Libraries: Developed in Python, utilizing requests for API communication and time for gameplay dynamics.
+Language and Libraries: Developed in Python, utilizing requests for API communication and time for gameplay dynamics.
--Singleplarer or Multiplayer versions: Play solo or challenge a friend.
+Singleplarer or Multiplayer versions: Play solo or challenge a friend.
--Variable Difficulty Levels: Choose from easy, medium, or hard levels to suit your skill.
+Variable Difficulty Levels: Choose from easy, medium, or hard levels to suit your skill.
--Feedback System: Intelligent feedback helps players gauge their progress.
+Feedback System: Intelligent feedback helps players gauge their progress.
--Timer: There is a clock that displays the minutes and seconds it takes for the entire game AND each guess attempt.
+Timer: There is a clock that displays the minutes and seconds it takes for the entire game AND each guess attempt.
--High Score Tracking: Scores are recorded, allowing players to track their improvement or compete with others.
+High Score Tracking: Scores are recorded, allowing players to track their improvement or compete with others.

 ## Getting Started
 Clone the Repository: git clone https://github.com/wcjeremy/REACH-Mastermind-Game.git